A martingale analysis of first passage times of time-dependent Wiener diffusion models: Acknowledgements

 \section{Acknowledgements}

-We thank Ryan Webb for the reference to Smith 2000 and associated code.
-We thank Phil Holmes and Patrick Simen for the helpful discussions and comments.
-This work was funded by the C.V.
-Starr Foundation (A.S.).
-V.S. and N.E.L. have been supported in part by ONR grants N00014-14-1-0635, ARO grant W911NF-14-1-0431 and the Insley-Blair Pyne Fund.
+We also thank the editor, Philip Smith, and the referees for helpful comments, especially regarding this article's exposition and discussion.
+We thank Ryan Webb for the reference to~\cite{Smith2000} and the associated code.
+We thank Phil Holmes and Patrick Simen for helpful comments and discussions.
+This work was jointly supported by the C.V.
+Starr Foundation (AS), the Insley-Blair Pyne Fund, ONR grant N00014-14-1-0635 and ARO grant W911NF-14-1-0431(VS and NEL).